 The sauce does contain one ingredient that you probably don’t have in your pantry – dried ancho chiles.
-These chiles are sold in bags in either the spice or ethnic aisle of most stores.
-They’re not spicy at all, and when combined with the tomatoes they create a smooth and bold flavored sauce that pairs perfectly with the beef.
+These chiles come in bags in either the spice or ethnic aisle of most stores and are not spicy at all.
+The chiles and tomatoes create a smooth and bold sauce that pairs perfectly with the beef.

 The other components of the sauce are garlic, onions, spices and chicken broth.
 Cutting onions has always been my nemesis, the tears just flow like crazy!
 That’s all changed now that I’ve discovered an awesome kitchen hack.
 If you put an onion in the freezer for 15 minutes before cutting it, the cold inhibits the release of the onion’s eye irritating chemicals which means no more tears!

-Once your chile colorado is done, it’s time to assemble a fixings bar so that everyone can put together their own creations.
-I serve a variety of tortillas, my favorite Mexican rice and pinto beans, sliced radishes, crumbled cotija cheese, lime wedges, chopped cilantro and avocado.
+Once your chile colorado is done, it’s time to assemble a fixings bar for everyone to create their own meal.
+I serve a variety of tortillas, rice and beans, sliced radishes, crumbled cotija cheese, lime wedges, chopped cilantro and avocado.